-An uplifting yet calming way to cool off during the summer heat.
-This sweet vegan coffee blend features the benefits of adaptogenic herbs; Reishi mushroom, with cold brew coffee, a hint of cinnamon and chilled almond milk.
-This recipe makes extra coffee which can be covered and stored in the fridge for later use.
+An uplifting yet calming way to cool off during the summer heat!
+This aromatic and robust cold brew coffee blend features the benefits of adaptogenic Reishi mushroom, a hint of cinnamon.
+This recipe makes extra cold brew coffee which can be covered and stored in the fridge for later use.

 You don’t see me mention coffee too often on here; I am a tea lover through and through, and when I have the choice it’s always green, black, white or tisane and plenty of hot water or ice.
 Coffee is appealing, however, I have to be in the right mood for it; a mood usually prompted by social settings, weather or work environment.
 The aroma of coffee in the morning is lovely and I’m definitely not immune to it’s lure on occasion.
 When I give in to its siren song, I always add Reishi mushroom extract and cinnamon because…Reishi and cinnamon are pretty magical in my humble opinion.
 You’ve likely heard of mushroom coffee blends, so this recipe may not come as anything intriguing or novel.
 Nevertheless, this recipe is so good for summertime when chilled blends are on repeat.